-Jeremy Green is a University Lecturer in International Political Economy and a Fellow of Jesus College.
+Jeremy Green is a University Professor of Political Economy and a Fellow of Jesus College.

 Jeremy Green's academic interests include:

 - Political economy of green transition and the Anthropocene